to your ISP

 the device echoes the administrative password, which is case-sensitive.

-Courier 56K Business Modems will accept an invalid password entry, but
+Courier 56K Corporate modems will accept an invalid password entry, but

 will lock out users from the security commands.
 For example, if the password